Don Quijote (store): Singapore

 Don Quijote opened its first Southeast Asian store at Orchard Central, Singapore, on December 1, 2017.
-These stores are branded "Don Don Donki" as the Don Quijote name was in use by a local restaurant at the time.
-Since then, all Don Quijote stores around the region have also used Singapore's "Don Don Donki" name due to brand recognition.
+These stores are branded "Don Don Donki" as the Don Quijote name was in use by a local restaurant.
 Don Quijote subsequently opened a second store at the 100AM Mall in Tanjong Pagar on June 14, 2018.
-Don Quijote planned to have 5 stores in Singapore by the end of 2019 and 10 stores at the end of 2020, a target that was met.
+There are 17 Don Don Donki stores in Singapore: